forestgrape/coronavirus/coronavirus.md

 * Besides energy mammals including us humans need extern organic sources for vitamins, essential amino acids, essential fatty acids, ...
 * Many forms of life live in symbiotic relations with many other forms of life: each form providing what it is best at providing at.
 Sometimes out of relations, permanently coupled life forms develop: E.g. mitochondria as cell organelles.

 > Cell forming forms usually just need the ingredients/raw material and are able to produce the enzymes/machines.
-Where as viruses can't produce all needed enzymes/machines
+Where as viruses by definition don't produce all needed enzymes/machines.

+Many interactions between life forms turned out to be beneficial and some of these even evolved into permanent couplings.

+### Keeping the Metabolism Immune
+Most life forms have have some mechanisms to keep their metabolism immune.
+These mechanisms are called [immune system](./immune_system.md).
+A simple and effective way of doing so, is shielding the metabolism by semipermeable membranes.
+The membranes evolved vary in permeability, thickness and rigidity.

-### Membrane Forming Life Forms
+#### Cell Forming Life Forms
-[in work]
+**[in work]**
 As noted all forms of life which encode their entire metabolism are dsDNA based.
-Many [to check if all] of these forms shield their metabolism by semipermeable membranes.
-The membranes evolved vary how permeable, thick and rigid they are.
+Many [to check if all] of these forms have their entire metabolism inside semipermeable membranes [to check: all double layer lipid?].
+Such a structure is called a cell.
+The cell can be subdivided again by membranes into different compartments and thereby giving rise to cell organelles.

-> Some forms of life have just this outer membrane but no inner membrane shielding the genome away from the main metabolism.
-These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).
+> ##### Eukaryotes
 > Forms, that additionally shield their genome by an inner membrane.
 This inner structure is called nucleus.
 Forms of life having a nucleus (Latin for kernel) are called *eukaryotes* (naming done in the 60's from eu and karyo=kernel).

+> ##### Prokaryotes
+> Some forms of life have just this outer membrane but no inner membrane shielding the genome away from the main metabolism.
+These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).

 * Prokaryotes
   - Eubacteria